 PALLIATIVE CARE

 Palliative care is a special type of medical care offered to patients with serious or end-of-life illnesses.
 The treatment goal of palliative care is to keep you comfortable.
-You can expect relief from pain and other symptoms, as well as support for your loved ones who are helping you.
+Sometimes called comfort care, supportive care, or symptom management, palliative care can give you relief from pain and other symptoms as well as provide support to loved ones who are helping with your care.
+While receiving palliative care, your prostate cancer treatment may still continue.

 Clinical trials help scientists understand which treatments under clinical investigation work best for different people because our bodies can react differently to medicines based on factors like sex, age, race, and ethnicity.
 However, Black communities remain underrepresented in clinical trials because we often don’t know enough about them.